Read time 3 minutes

 Repair Corrupt Exchange Database with an Advanced Tool

 If you cannot remove the “this mailbox exceeded the maximum number of corrupted items” error using the manual methods, then it is wise to use a professional tool like Kernel for Exchange Server.
-This advanced Exchange EDB recovery tool is embedded with robust algorithms that allow you to quickly find and repair corruption in EDB files with guaranteed results.
+This Exchange recovery tool is embedded with algorithms that allow you to detect corruption and repair EDB files to remove corruption and access the mailbox data.

 Some prominent features of the tool are:

-• Fast and accurate recovery of all corrupt EDB files of any size.
+• Recover data from corrupt EDB files of any size.

-• Allows direct migration of EDB to Exchange Server (On-Premises & Online)
+• Directly migrate EDB to Live Exchange Server

-• Recover deleted or lost emails with original metadata.
+• Recover deleted or lost emails with metadata.

-• Preview mailbox data after repair with all emails, attachments, contacts, etc.
+• Preview mailbox data with all emails, attachments, etc.

 Conclusion

-Use the methods above to resolve “this mailbox exceeded the maximum number of corrupted items” error.
-If increasing the bad item limit does not help, then try repairing the mailboxes with the Exchange Management Shell.
+Use the methods described above to resolve “this mailbox exceeded the maximum number of corrupted items” error.
+If increasing the bad item limit does not help, there are chances of damage and corruption in the mailboxes.
+Try repairing the mailboxes with the Exchange Management Shell.
 The repair process will be more effective if you use the recommended Kernel for Exchange Server software.
-It permits you to repair and directly migrate EDB to Live Exchange & Office 365 with 100% error-free process.
+It permits you to repair and directly migrate Exchange EDB to Office 365 & Live Exchange.

 Frequently Asked Questions